 Before completing the Lesson 2 Discussion assignment, read the vignette about the Marines’ time in Nawa from On the Ground in Afghanistan: Counterinsurgency in Practice (Meyerle et al., 2012).

 More often than not, it is the failures that are publicized over the successes.
 As such, there are many examples of failures to use human and cultural geographic understanding causing failures in military and intelligence operations.
 One such example was presented earlier discussing failures in Vietnam.
 More recent examples can be brought forward from the many commission reports that have been published.
-One such example is The Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction (2005) report, where the recognition that geographical context is important to understanding intelligence challenges.
+One such example is The Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction (2005) report, where the recognition that geographical context is important to understanding intelligence challenges is highlighted.
 The importance of understanding the world, its cultures, economies, people, and how they interact was a key takeaway from this report.
 While the words “human geography” or “cultural geography” were not used, it is indeed clear that the discipline that can help shed the most light in these areas.

 Meyerle J., Katt, M., and Gavrilis, J. (2012).
 On the ground in Afghanistan: Counterinsurgency in practice.
 Marine Corps University Press.